 Difference Between Embryo Adoption and Embryo Donation

 In an embryo donation program, only existing patients of the concerned clinic may be allowed to donate.
-Also, here it is the clinic’s prerogative to whom the embryos may be donated to, with the donor rarely having a say in it.
+Also, it is the clinic’s prerogative to whom the embryos may be donated to, with the donor rarely having a say in it.
 There are lesser social guidelines for the recipient as well as the donor.
-The embryo adoption program, however, works exactly like a normal adoption and follows a similar set of guidelines.
+The embryo adoption program, however, works exactly like normal adoption and follows a similar set of guidelines.
 Legal contracts, post-adoption procedures, and support are applied to the recipient of the embryo.
 The donor and the recipient details are protected to avoid any future complications.

 What Are the Requirements for Embryo Donation?

-Before the donor embryo transfer process is initiated, the donor has to fulfil the below-mentioned criteria in order to qualify as a one:
+Before the donor embryo transfer process is initiated, the donor has to fulfil the below-mentioned criteria in order to qualify as one:

-- Both male and female embryo donors have to undergo tests for HIV-1, HIV-2, Hepatitis B, Hepatitis C, gonorrhoea, and syphilis.
+- Both male and female donors have to undergo tests for HIV-1, HIV-2, Hepatitis B, Hepatitis C, gonorrhoea, and syphilis.

-- A screening process is carried out where the medical history of the donor is reviewed and a physical examination is conducted.
+- A screening process is carried out where the medical history of the donor is reviewed, and a physical examination is conducted.

-- The donor has to go through an interview where various risk factors including high-risk social behaviour are evaluated.
+- The donor has to go through an interview where various risk factors, including high-risk social behaviour, are evaluated.

 - If the donor indicates the presence of a communicable disease or any other risk factor, the donor is deemed to be ineligible.

-How Does Embryo Donation Process Work?
+How Does the Embryo Donation Process Work?

 Embryo donation takes place in an anonymous, semi-open, or open arrangement.
 An anonymous donation happens when the recipient and the donor are unaware of each other’s identity.
-A semi-open donation allows some basic information to be shared but addresses or contact details are kept hidden.
+A semi-open donation allows some basic information to be shared, but addresses or contact details are kept hidden.
 In an open arrangement, both concerned families know each other’s identity and can connect to each other before, during, and after the donation.

 After an embryo is frozen, it is possible to store it for long periods of time.
 When a recipient is ready, it can be thawed and used to attempt pregnancy.
 Frozen embryos can be transported from one part of the world to another with ease.
 After an embryo is thawed, it is ready to be placed in the recipient’s uterus.

 One or two embryos are transferred into the womb through the cervix using a catheter.
-This is generally carried out with 2-6 days of fertilization.
+This is generally carried out with 2-6 days of fertilisation.
 Discuss with your doctor about the number of embryos to be transferred in order to improve the chances of success and to avoid the risk of multiple pregnancies.
 In an ideal situation, the embryo will attach itself to the uterine wall and grow.
 After about two weeks, a pregnancy test can confirm if the embryo donation has been successful.